Culture of Chicago: Sports

 Minor league baseball teams that play near Chicago include the Kane County Cougars, the Windy City ThunderBolts, the Schaumburg Boomers, the Joliet Slammers, the Gary SouthShore RailCats, and the Chicago Dogs.

 The Chicago Bandits, a women's professional softball team, play their home games at Rosemont Stadium.

-The Chicago Mustangs of the Major Arena Soccer League play at the Sears Centre in Hoffman Estates.
+The Chicago Mustangs of the Major Arena Soccer League play at the Now Arena in Hoffman Estates.

 The Windy City Bulls are an NBA G League team affiliated with the Chicago Bulls.
-They play their home games at the Sears Centre in Hoffman Estates.
+They play their home games at the Now Arena in Hoffman Estates.

-The city is home to several roller derby leagues, including the Windy City Rollers and the Chicago Outfit.
+The Chicago area is home to several roller derby leagues, including the Windy City Rollers and Chicago-Style Roller Derby.

 The Chicago Swans are the Australian rules football club in the city, competing in the Mid American Australian Football League.

 Rugby teams in the city include the Chicago Lions and the Chicago Griffins.

 There are two facilities for auto racing near Chicago, both of them in Joliet.
 Chicagoland Speedway hosts NASCAR races, and the Route 66 Raceway is the site of drag racing events.

 Thousands of long-distance runners from around the world compete in the Chicago Marathon each October.

 In most of the U.S., softball is played with a 12-inch ball, but in Chicago 16-inch softball is more popular.

 Chicago hosted the 1959 Pan American Games, and Gay Games VII in 2006.
 The city made an unsuccessful bid for the 2016 Summer Olympics, though it was heavily favored.

+In the mid-20th century, horse racing was very popular in the United States.
+There were five racetracks in the Chicago area, all of which are now closed – Arlington Park, Hawthorne Race Course, Balmoral Park, Maywood Park, and Sportsman's Park.